2025-2026 Academic Catalog

 Administrative Drop

-Students who fail to meet the course prerequisite will be administratively dropped from the course.
-Additionally, students who have not participated in their course within the first fourteen days of the term and cannot be reached by their academic advisor or do not respond to their academic advisor regarding non-participation will be administratively dropped from the course.
+Students who fail to meet the course prerequisite will be administratively dropped from the course (please note this includes temporary grades such as I, NG and NR).
+Additionally, students* who have not participated in their course within the first fourteen days of the term and cannot be reached by their academic advisor or do not respond to their academic advisor regarding non-participation will be administratively dropped from the course.
 Course participation is measured by the following:

 • physical presence in the classroom for face-to-face courses